Muotovalio/ci.docker.websphere-traditional/mdmce/README.md

 ### Open a bash shell in the running container

 ```
-docker exec -it mdmce bash
+docker exec -it mdm-ce bash
 ```

 ### WAS Administrative Console